sagaofpls/sagaofpls.github.io/chapter3.md

 - their marked geometrical flavor of projection-based methods
 - their inherent dimension reduction nature
 - the graphical possibilities they open for data visualization
-- deductive spirit
+- their strong deductive spirit
-- statistical learning (predictive modeling)
+- their fit with statistical learning approaches

 Above everything else, the most captivating trait---in my opinion---is that Partial Least Squares offers us a wide analytical platform that covers a large number of multivariate data analysis techniques.
 Plus, it gives us the ability  to connect a number of seemingly unrelated methods.
 Such a platform, encompassing both its computational side, and its flexible analytical spirit, is of a great richness and applicability very few times encountered in other data analysis approaches.